iDataist/Deploy-a-Flask-App-to-Amazon-Elastic-Kubernetes-Service-with-a-CI-CD-pipeline/README.md

     echo $JWT_SECRET
     echo $LOG_LEVEL
     ```
-- Run the app: Run the app using the Flask server, from the root directory of the downloaded repository, run `python main.py`.Open http://127.0.0.1:8080/ in a new browser OR run curl --request GET http://localhost:8080/ on the command-line terminal.
+- Run the app: Run the app using the Flask server, from the root directory of the downloaded repository, run `python main.py`.
+Open http://127.0.0.1:8080/ in a new browser OR run `curl --request GET http://localhost:8080/` on the command-line terminal.
 It will give you a response as "Healthy".

 - Install a command-line JSON processor: Before trying to access other endpoints of the app, we need the jq, a package that helps to pretty-print JSON outputs.
 In simple words, the JQ package helps you parse, filter, or modify JSON outputs.
 Open a new terminal window, and run the command below.
 For Linux, run `sudo apt-get install jq`.
 For Mac, run `brew install jq`.
 For Windows, run `chocolatey install jq`.